- What is the Developmental Math Program?

 - What changed in the developmental math program?

 Before Fall 2001, there were two courses (Math 001 and 002) instead of Math 003, and these courses were taught in a standard classroom environment.
 Math 003 uses the self-paced computer program to meet needs more individually, promote student involvement, and allow accelerated progress through developmental mathematics.
-Also before Fall 2001, there was no combined course alternative; for example, a student needing Math 113 for calculus but not placing into Math 113 would be forced to spend a semester on developmental math before spending a semester on Math 113.
+Also before Fall 2001, there was no combined course alternatives; for example, a student needing Math 113 for calculus but not placing into Math 113 would be forced to spend a semester on developmental math before spending a semester on Math 113.